RaydioAM/Recipesitory/docs/recipes/spicy-sausage-rice.md

 | As needed |	White wine |
 | As needed	| Parsley |

+## Prep
+- [ ] De-case the spicy sausages.
+- [ ] Slice red onion.
+- [ ] Slice red pepper with larger slices for texture.
+- [ ] Peel and chop 2 cloves of garlic.
+- [ ] Pull the de-cased sausage apart into chunks.
+- [ ] Slice green onions
+- [ ] Dice tomatoes
+- [ ] Chop parsley

 ## Cook
-De-case the spicy sausages.
-Slice red onion.
-Add a tablespoon of olive oil into the pan on medium heat.
-Put sliced red onions into the oil, cook for 5-6 min to caramelize while stirring occasionally.
-Slice red pepper with larger slices for texture.
-Put sliced pepper in with onions.
-Peel and chop 2 cloves of garlic and put into pan.
+- [ ] Add a tablespoon of olive oil into the pan on medium heat.
+- [ ] Put sliced red onions into the oil, cook for 5-6 min to caramelize while stirring occasionally.
+- [ ] Put sliced pepper and chopped garlic in with the onions.

-Turn up heat to max before putting sausage in to avoid boiling peppers and onions.
+- [ ] Turn up heat to max before putting sausage in to avoid boiling peppers and onions.
 Make a well in the center for the sausage.
-Pull the de-cased sausage apart into chunks and add to the pan.
-Stir as soon as you get sausage in.
-Stir until sausages are lightly browned.
+- [ ] Add the sausage to the pan in the well.
+Stir as soon as you put the sausage in.
+- [ ] Stir until sausages are lightly browned.

-Add a teaspoon of paprika for smoky flavor.
-Sear the rice by adding rice and sauté for 30 seconds.
-Add white wine, enough to deglaze the pan (there shouldn't be standing wine in the bottom).
-Add stock (2x the amount of rice).
-Turn gas down and simmer for 12-15 minutes.
+- [ ] Add a teaspoon of paprika for smoky flavor.
+- [ ] Sear the rice by adding rice and sauté for 30 seconds to a minute.
+- [ ] Add white wine, enough to deglaze the pan (there shouldn't be standing wine in the bottom).
+- [ ] Add stock (2x the amount of rice).
+- [ ] Turn gas down and simmer for 12-15 minutes.

-To finish, slice green onions, dice tomatoes, and chop parsley.
-Add all to the pan and turn the heat off to avoid overcooking.
+- [ ] Add the green onions, tomatoes, and parsley to the pan.
+- [ ] Turn the heat off to avoid overcooking.

-Stir and serve.
+- [ ] Stir and serve!